agilbert1412/HanabiStrategy/Strategy/Level 2 - Beginner/24 - Scream Discard Chop Move.md

 ## Technique

-The Trash Chop Move is one of many types of [Chop Moves](https://github.com/agilbert1412/HanabiStrategy/blob/master/Categories/Chop%20Moves.md).
+The Scream Discard Chop Move is one of many types of [Chop Moves](https://github.com/agilbert1412/HanabiStrategy/blob/master/Categories/Chop%20Moves.md).

 The two chop moves explained earlier are ways to save multiple unrelated cards with one clue.
 However, sometimes you don't even have a clue at all.